bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet-and-wrangling-bitcoin-data.md

 So that's kind of my goal.
 I also think there's a storytelling aspect with data.
 We can find interesting anomalies in history and make people aware of them, and that makes Bitcoin interesting.
-It makes the whole thing kind of like, what happened in 2020 or 2021 when all the miners shot(?) offline?
+It makes the whole thing kind of like, what happened in 2020 or 2021 when all the miners shot offline?
 Okay, let's tell a story in data about that.

 Adam Jonas: 00:08:40